What Is A Domain Name Server And What Does It Do?

 (Save your new nameserver settings)

-It will take anywhere from a few moments to a day or two for nameserver changes to start taking effect.
-DNS servers world-wide will be notified of the address changes and begin pointing online users to your domain.
-If you experience any problems, contact your web host for support.
+It will take anywhere from a few moments to a day or two for the changes to start propagating and taking effect.
+DNS servers world-wide will be notified of the address changes and begin pointing online users to the correct domain URL on your web hosting server.
+If you experience any problems, contact your host for assistance.

 Check Your Nameservers